MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-soft-delete.md

 > [!NOTE]
 >
-> To only see how many records would be deleted by the operation (but without deleting anything), look at the sum of the values in the RecordsMatchPredicate column in the result of the following command:
+> To determine the number of records that would be deleted by the operation without actually deleting them, check the value in the RecordsMatchPredicate column when running the command in `whatif` mode:
 >
 > ```kusto
 > .delete table MyTable records with (whatif=true) <| MyTable | where UserId == 'X'